 Since 1938 has been celebrated annually in Carson City.
 However, due to Covid-19, the parade has been canceled for the first time.
 However, smaller events to Celebrate Nevada Day are still ongoing.

 October also sees the Carson City Ghost Walk tour.
 This event costs money.
 The walks take place in the evenings and are lead by period actors of the Victorian Area who learn about the ghosts and the paranormal activity in the Carson area.
 The tour takes place on the west side of Carson which was settled in the late 1850s at the beginning of the largest Silver rush in history.

 In fact, the Governor’s Mansion also holds an annual Trick or Treating.
 The Governor and his wife hand out candy.
 Since this Friday is Nevada Day and a State Holiday I am taking a holiday on Friday.
 At any rate, I am proud to live in a state that celebrates its Statehood.

 If you would like to see a video of the Nevada State song see it here.
 I thought my readers might find this interesting information!
-A big shout out to Nevada Day Facebook Page who owns the image I used and who gave me permission to use it.
+A big shout out to Nevada Day Facebook Page which owns the image I used and gave me permission to use it.
 Thanks!